-** Student and Second Turn discounts available
+** Second Turn discounts available

 What’s not included:

-Food and drinks to be divided among the crew consumption (approx. €10 per head), flights, airport pick-up, visas (if applicable) and vaccinations.
+Meals and petrol (30 euros per day, to be paid on site), flights, airport pick-up, visas (if applicable), and vaccinations.
 Full assistance will be provided in if you choose our premium support.

 Premium Support Upgrade

-We understand there’s a great deal to plan and organise for your trip.
-When booking a Placement, many of our participants choose to purchase our Premium Support Upgrade to benefit from the expertise, knowledge and experience of our Project Coordinators.
+We understand there’s a great deal to plan and organize for your trip.
+When booking a Placement, many of our participants choose to purchase our Premium Support Upgrade to benefit from the expertise, knowledge, and experience of our Project Coordinators.

-We can provide the personal advice you need to ensure your trip is organised with excellence and planned with efficiency; ensuring the very best experience possible.
+We can provide the personal advice you need to ensure your trip is organized with excellence and planned with efficiency; ensuring the very best experience possible.
 Read more about how we can help you.